-These sites are a visual treat and dreamy locations for the photographers.
+These sites are a visual treat and dreamy locations for wildlife photographers.
 Sloping hills, clear transparent water flowing across rocks, bamboo forests standing close to a pond, beautiful flowering plants amidst lush greenery and herds of wild animals in their live action.
 You cannot be anything but captivated and charmed by the beauty of them.

 How to reach Pench National Park

 By Air: Nagpur airport is the nearest landmark for air travel.
 It is 88 km away from the park.
 You can also land at the Jabalpur airport which stands around 200 km away.

 By Rail: The nearest railhead is Nagpur.
 This is a major railway station and so, connected to all main cities through the country’s wide-reaching railway network.

 By Road: You can easily reach Pench Tiger Reserve from Nagpur by driving along the National Highway 7.
 It maneuvers through Seoni.